Switch to ADA Accessible Theme

-NBA Star Tony Parker Sues Club For Injury To Eye During Brawl Between Chris Brown And Drake
+NBA Star Tony Parker Sues Club for Injury to Eye During Brawl Between Chris Brown and Drake

 Tony Parker, a point guard for the San Antonio Spurs, has filed a $20 Million lawsuit against the W.i.P. nightclub in New York and its operators, saying his left eye was damaged during a brawl at the club last week involving the R&B singer Chris Brown, the rapper Drake and their entourages.